ShuoYangRobotics/A1-QP-MPC-Controller/README.md

 roslaunch a1_cpp a1_ctrl.launch type:=gazebo solver_type:=mpc # solver_type can be qp or mpc
 ```

 Now, the controller engages the robot in Gazebo.
 The robot has two modes: "stand" (default) and "walk".
 The robot still stands at the beginning.
+Due to the performance variation of different computers, your robot may be not very stable when standing up, you can use the two unitree_controller commands we mentioned above the adjust the robot to make it stands up.

 If there is a USB joystick connects to the host computer.
 The docker should be able to see it.
 And we can read its data in the docker.
 Open another terminal
 ```shell